Spaying and Neutering: We Help You Decide

 Reproductive hormones influence mating behaviours that many pet owners may find undesirable, but they also impact your pet's general health and can be helpful.

-These hormones are removed when your pet's ovaries or testicles are removed, which might increase the risk of health issues like cancer and urinary incontinence.
+These hormones are removed when your pet's ovaries or testicles are removed, which might increase the risk of serious health problems like cancer and urinary incontinence.

-Discuss the advantages and disadvantages of sterilisation with your veterinarian to make an educated choice.
+Discuss the health benefits and disadvantages of sterilisation with your local veterinarian to make an educated choice.

-Spaying and neutering are serious operations, but they're also the most frequent operations performed on cats and dogs by veterinarians.
+Spaying and neutering are serious surgical procedures, but the good news is that they're also the most frequent operations performed on cats and dogs by veterinarians.

 Sterilisation has some anaesthetic and surgical risks, like any surgical operation, although the general incidence of problems is relatively low.